Pringlez/linked-data-project/README.md

 Datasets
 --------
 The datasets I'm using for this project are sourced from (http://stats.oecd.org/).
 I've chosen  to use a dataset related to the amount of pollutants being generated between roughly between 2007 to 2011.
 My second dataset will display the amount of energy being used during the same time period.
-There may be a correlation between the two datasets - Does the amount of energy being consumed effect the pollutant levels?
+There may be a correlation between the two datasets - Does the amount of energy being consumed effect the pollutant levels?.
+This is the question I asked myself when I was looking for good datasets.
+Unfortunately Apps4Gaps datasets weren't detailed enough to provide this information in a suitable format.

 Installation - Ionic Front-end
 ------------------------------